2martens/meta/design/Functionality.md

     * global top menu (with UCP, notifications, MCP, link to ACP, etc.)
     * support for multi-level menus
         * the specific visual representation depends on style
+* cronjobs
+    * actions that are performed regularly without user input
+    * Console command which can be used for creating real cron task
+    * underlying system for packages to register their regular tasks
+    * option to call cronjobs even without real cron

 ## Clustering